 So for example, on a Fedora system one might run:

 > yum install swig python-devel libedit-devel

-On an Ubuntu system one might run:
+On a Debian or Ubuntu system one might run:

 > sudo apt-get install build-essential subversion swig python-dev libedit-dev

 > sudo apt-get build-dep lldb-3.3 # or lldb-3.4

 If you wish to build the optional reference documentation, additional dependencies are required:

 - Graphviz (for the 'dot' tool).

 - doxygen (only if you wish to build the C++ API reference)

 - epydoc (only if you wish to build the Python API reference)